MalachiHibbins/IMU/LabBook/2MovingAverageFilters.md

 # Moving Average filters

 The moving average $\hat{x}_n$ is used to remove noise over a constantly varying signal.
-Here $n$ represents the index of the moving average and $k$ represents the window size.
+Here $n$ represents the index of the moving average and $k$ represents the window size which is a free parameter.

 ```{math}
 :label: eq-moving-average